invoke-ai/InvokeAI/README.md

   - img2img runs on all k* samplers
   - Support for <a href="https://invoke-ai.github.io/InvokeAI/features/PROMPTS/#negative-and-unconditioned-prompts">negative prompts</a>
   - Support for CodeFormer face reconstruction
-  - Support for Textual Inversion on Macintoshes
+  - Support for Textual Inversion on macOS
   - Support in both WebGUI and CLI for <a href="https://invoke-ai.github.io/InvokeAI/features/POSTPROCESS/">post-processing of previously-generated images</a>
     using facial reconstruction, ESRGAN upscaling, outcropping (similar to DALL-E infinite canvas), and "embiggen" upscaling.
 See the `!fix` command.